AND-SHAL-0813/network-traffic-analysis-/README.md

 }
 ```
 # Contributing
-First off, thanks for taking the time to contribute!
-BruteShark welcomes contributions from everyone.
+First off, thanks for taking the time to contribute! shalvis welcomes contributions from everyone.

 When contributing to this repository, please first discuss the change you wish to make via issue or
 an email before making a change.

 ## How Can You Contribute?
-- Implementing new features from [BruteShark Issues](https://github.com/odedshimon/BruteShark/issues), look for "good first issue" and "help wanted" labels.
+- Implementing new features from [shalvis Issues](https://github.com/odedshimon/BruteShark/issues), look for "good first issue" and "help wanted" labels.
 - Uploading example PCAP files, especially files, with interesting content.
 - Proposing new features by [Creating an Issue](https://github.com/odedshimon/BruteShark/issues).
 - Reporting a bug by [Creating an Issue](https://github.com/odedshimon/BruteShark/issues).